 By: Whitney (an actual Education major!)

 The first field I will describe is business and communication.
-Who knew that businesses wanted to hire teachers?
-Different places of employment under this category are bookstores, publishers, test-preparation companies, toy retailers and educational supply companies, and software companies.
+Who knew businesses wanted to hire teachers?
+Different places of employment under this category are bookstores, publishers, test-preparation companies, toy retailers, educational supply companies, and software companies.
 These companies hire teachers for curriculum development, publishing, editing, technical writing, management, and training.
 There are some steps you can take in order to achieve a position in this area.
 Like in any area you may be interested in, it is very important to stay up to date on technology and business trends in the field.
 Part-time jobs and internships in the field are always a plus because they give great experience that will help you meet job qualifications.
 If you are looking into publishing, test-preparation, or working for a software company it is important to become at a minimum familiar with the software you will be using.
 Another way to one-up the competition is to get a second degree or minor in business or communication.

 There are many government agencies that also hire teachers.
 A few of these include the Department of Education, Educational Resources Information Center, Library of Congress, National Science Foundation, or social service agencies.
-Again these are not the only areas that the government will hire teachers for.
+Again these are not the only areas the government will hire teachers for.
 They hire for positions such as planning, management, teaching, community affairs, and administration.
-If these are areas that you are interested in, get involved in student government or political groups, civic organizations, and community service projects as soon as possible as a great way to gain knowledge.
+If these are areas you are interested in, get involved in student government or political groups, civic organizations, and community service projects as soon as possible as a great way to gain knowledge.
 Experience can be gained through these activities or volunteering at a government agency.
 Networking and conducting informational interviews are also a great way to gain information.